Consensys/doc.goquorum/docs/Reference/FAQ.md

     It means the node will only communicate with the nodes defined in the configuration file.
 Upto version 0.10.2, the nodes still accepts transactions from undiscovered nodes.
 From version 0.10.3 the node blocks all communication with undiscovered nodes.

 ??? info "Upgrading to Tessera version 0.10.+ from verion 0.9.+ and below"
-    Due to 'database file unable to open' issue with H2 DB upgrade from version 1.4.196 direct to version 1.4.200 as explained  [here](https://github.com/h2database/h2database/issues/2263), our recommended mitigation strategy is to upgrade to version 1.4.199 first before upgrading to version 1.4.200, first upgrade to Tessera 0.10.0 before upgrading to higher versions.
+    Due to 'database file unable to open' issue with H2 DB upgrade from version 1.4.196 direct to version 1.4.200 as explained  [in H2 database issue #2263](https://github.com/h2database/h2database/issues/2263), our recommended mitigation strategy is to upgrade to version 1.4.199 first before upgrading to version 1.4.200, first upgrade to Tessera 0.10.0 before upgrading to higher versions.

 ## Raft FAQ